-Table 4.1 outlines the annual estimated emission reduction totals across Scope 1, 2 and 3 emission sources.
-Electricity generated from rooftop solar PV systems were not monitored during the 2019FY and therefore abatement totals exclude solar generation.
+Table 4.1 outlines the annual estimated emission abatements across Scope 1 and 2 emission sources.
+Electricity generated from all rooftop solar PV systems was not measured during the 2021FY and therefore abatement totals exclude 4 of the 10 solar PV systems.

-The emission reduction initiatives implemented during 2019/20 and prior, is estimated to avoid 72,893 tCO2e during the reporting year.
-Based on this year's emissions total of 65,066 tCO2e, the abatement represents a 53% reduction in annual emissions.
+The emission reduction initiatives implemented during 2020/21 and prior, is estimated to avoid 82,565 tCO2e during the reporting year.
+Based on this year's emissions total of 81,460 tCO2e, the abatement represents a minimum of 50% reduction in annual emissions.